jonjesbuzz/cards/README.md

 ## Requirements?
 * C: Not much, just a C compiler that supports C11.
 * C++: I use clang++.
 You can use any compiler you want that supports C++11, I guess.
-* Swift: Swift 4.0.3 compiler on macOS or Linux.
+* Swift: Swift 4.1 compiler on macOS or Linux.
 * Rust: The Rust compiler
+* Java: Gradle, Java 8 JDK or newer

 ## How do I build it?
 For C / C++: